zenorocha/clipboard.js/README.md

 # clipboard.js

-> A modern approach to copy &amp; cut to the clipboard.
+> A modern approach to copy text to the clipboard.
 No Flash.
 No dependencies.
 Just 2kb.

 <a href="http://zenorocha.github.io/clipboard.js/"><img width="728" src="https://cloud.githubusercontent.com/assets/398893/9983535/5ab0a950-5fb4-11e5-9602-e73c0b661883.jpg" alt="Demo"></a>